What Is a Nutrient Content Claim? (And Why It Might Be Misleading)

 • Stand out in a crowded marketplace

-While the FDA does define guidelines for nutrient claims, many of the most common buzzwords — like “natural,” “whole grain,” or “light” — are loosely defined or unregulated.
-They’re often used to distract from less favorable ingredients like refined oils, added sugars, or artificial additives.
+While many terms are regulated by the FDA, others — like “natural,” “light,” and “whole grain” — are vague, loosely defined, or completely unregulated.
+These terms are often used to distract from less favorable ingredients like refined oils, added sugars, or artificial additives.

 Can You Trust Nutrient Claims?